sffjunkie/astral/src/doc/index.rst

     The time in the evening when the sun is a specific number of degrees below the horizon.

+Time At Elevation
+   the time when the sun is at a specific elevation for either a rising or a setting sun.

 Solar Azimuth
     The number of degrees clockwise from North at which the sun can be seen